 Find the place where iTunes created the new file by right-clicking the song again in iTunes and selecting "Get Info".
 The file location will be at the bottom of the Get Info screen, under "Where".

-Step 5: Open the ringtone with iTunes.
+5. Open the ringtone with iTunes

 Now that you've converted your song to AAC format and renamed it with a .m4r file extension, it's ready to load into iTunes where it can be s.